-Jury of eight Whites, three Blacks and one Hispanic person picked for hate-crimes trial of Ahmaud Arbery’s killers
+In opening statement in federal trial of Arbery’s killers, prosecutor says case ‘does not require proof of hate’

 In providing instructions to the jury, District Judge Lisa Godbey Wood said the burden of proof for the federal government is “quite high” in a case that civil rights advocates have said could have broad social implications at a time of rising White nationalism and an ongoing reckoning over racial justice.

+In her opening statement, federal prosecutor Bobbi S. Bernstein told jurors that the case “does not require proof of hate.
+What it requires is proof the defendants acted because of race… meaning in this case, the defendants made assumptions about Ahmaud based on the color of his skin, chased him down and threaten and try to catch him themselves and that wouldn’t have happened if he was White.
+That’s exactly what the evidence shows.”

+She cited texts and social media posts in which Travis McMichael allegedly used racial epithets about Black people and also referred to them as “animals, criminals, monkeys, sub-human savages.”

 The federal prosecution is the first time defendants in one of the three high-profile 2020 killings that sparked nationwide demonstrations have been accused directly of committing a crime because of race.
 Georgia prosecutors did not make Arbery’s race a central aspect of the state murder case, which was argued before a a jury of 11 White people and one Black person.

-The McMichaels and Bryan are charged with intimidating Arbery and interfering with his right to use a public street because of his race, which qualifies as a hate crime.
+The federal charges against the McMichaels and Bryan include intimidating Arbery and interfering with his right to use a public street because of his race, which qualifies as a hate crime.
 The defendants also are charged with kidnapping, and the McMichaels are facing a separate federal count of using firearms during a crime of violence.

 In addition to the selected jurors, four alternates, all of whom are White, will observe the trial, which Wood said is expected to last from seven to 12 days.
 Eleven of the jurors and alternates are women, and five of them are men.